 Typical offer for 2024/25 entry.

 Applicants should hold:

-- An unclassified degree plus at least two years further study or professional work experience in a computing related field with sufficient knowledge and skills in programming.
+- An unclassified degree plus at least two years' further study or professional experience in the programming related areas.

 We recognise a breadth of qualifications, speak to one of our advisers today to find out how we can help you.